 The honest answer: I figure that after you reach a certain point in a franchise, the continuity just isn’t all that important any longer.
 (Just look at the Bond films for another frame of reference, or even the later FRIDAY THE 13TH movies.)
 There was a brief attempt to maintain some sort of continuity in the first few Showa films (e.g. Godzilla is buried under stone and ice in GODZILLA RAIDS AGAIN, then exits an iceberg in KING KONG VS. GODZILLA), but it quickly became irrelevant.
 The only things of importance are that Godzilla’s overall appearance remains the same, and that the films be entertaining.

 If you study the Godzilla series even closer, you’ll see that there’s at least NINE different timelines.
-Aside from the one I just put together, there’s an alternate timeline started by GODZILLA RAIDS AGAIN where Godzilla goes from becoming a destructive force of nature, to the defender of the Earth.
+Aside from the one I just put together, there’s an alternate timeline started by GODZILLA RAIDS AGAIN where Godzilla starts off as a destructive force of nature, but eventually becomes the defender of the Earth.
 Then there’s ALL MONSTERS ATTACK (a.k.a.
-GODZILLA’S REVENGE) which takes place in yet another timeline where Godzilla and his kajiu pals are all imaginary creatures.
-They primarily exist only in films and the imagination of a bullied child.
+GODZILLA’S REVENGE) which takes place in yet another timeline where Godzilla and his kajiu pals are all imaginary creatures that primarily exist only in films and the imagination of a bullied child.

 Then there are the alternate timelines generated by GODZILLA 2000, GODZILLA VS. MEGAGUIRUS, GODZILLA, MOTHRA, KING GHIDORAH: GIANT MONSTERS ALL OUT ATTACK (which goes for more of a mystical and mythological approach to the film’s kaiju), GODZILLA AGAINST MECHAGODZILLA, its direct sequel GODZILLA: TOKYO S.O.S., and finally GODZILLA: FINAL WARS.
 And then there’s the much maligned 1998 GODZILLA, which (in my opinion) has become canon at this point.